 20 North Wacker Drive, Suite 2850

 For more information about the JRCERT, please visit www.jrcert.org.

 Upon successful completion of our program, graduates will be qualified to apply for certification by the American Registry of Radiologic Technologists (www.arrt.org).
 The ARRT investigates, examines, and certifies the competency of graduates.
 Certification by the ARRT requires that all graduates sit for a National Registry Examination, and successfully pass, to become a “Registered Radiologic Technologist.”
 Students will also be eligible for Licensed Radiographer certification by the Wisconsin Department of Safety and Professional Services. (http://dsps.wi.gov).

-The Marshfield Clinic School of Radiography has formal affiliation agreements in conjunction with the following Universities for the completion of a Bachelors Degree.
+The Marshfield Clinic School of Radiography has formal articulation agreements in conjunction with the following Universities for the completion of Associates and Bachelors degrees.

-Affiliation agreements do not guarantee student acceptance.
-All affiliation students must meet application and entrance requirements of the Marshfield Clinic School of Radiography, and are subject to the selective admissions process.
+Articulation agreements do not guarantee student acceptance.
+All articulation students must meet application and entrance requirements of the Marshfield Clinic School of Radiography, and are subject to the selective admissions process.
 Affiliate candidates selected for admission will have the opportunity to complete the requirements to finish their undergraduate degree.

-Acceptance into Marshfield Clinic School of Radiography does not require attendance through an affiliated university.
+Acceptance into Marshfield Clinic School of Radiography does not require attendance through an articulated university.
 Independent students interested in enrollment can qualify for application by meeting application requirements.